Everyone does it. What do they do? Nonverbal facial expressions communication.

 It is important to learn to read them in others, especially your audience.
 Since they are also part of our emotions, they are an involuntary reactions.

-Also, based on the seven laws of attraction, The Law of Manifestation, assuming a certain facial expression can result in the emotion.
-For instance, by putting on a smile, even if you are feeling down, it can ultimately lift your spirits.
+Also, based on the neuropsychology of self discipline, putting on a certain facial expression can result in attaining the emotion.
+For instance, by putting on a smile, even if you are feeling down, can ultimately lift your spirits.
 It may sound absurd but if you are feeling down and smile, you feel so stupid that your brain short circuits and you forget the reason you were feeling down.

 Some expressions are considered almost universal.
 These may mean the same thing in many different cultures around the world.